Rebecca Romijn: Personal life

 Romijn began dating actor John Stamos in 1994 after they met at a Victoria's Secret fashion show where she was modeling.
-They became engaged on Christmas Eve 1997, and married on September 19, 1998, at the Beverly Hills Hotel.
+They became engaged on Christmas Eve 1997 and married at the Beverly Hills Hotel on September 19, 1998.
 During the marriage, she used the name Rebecca Romijn-Stamos personally and professionally.
 They announced their separation in April 2004.
+Romijn started dating actor Jerry O'Connell, after Stamos' separation in the same month.
 Stamos filed for divorce in August 2004, and it became final on March 1, 2005.

-In 2004, Romijn started dating actor Jerry O'Connell.
-They became engaged in September 2005, and married at their home in Calabasas, California, on July 14, 2007.
+Romijn and O'Connell became engaged in September 2005, and married at their home in Calabasas, California, on July 14, 2007.
 They have twin daughters, born on December 28, 2008.

 Romijn resumed using her maiden name, but revealed in an August 2013 interview on Conan—after a Conan staff member noticed "Romijn-Stamos" on her driver's license—that she had never legally changed her name back from Romijn-Stamos.